On Nonempty Intersection Properties in Metric Spaces: Introduction

-In this article we have used Hausdorff metric to generalize Cantor's Intersection Theorem and provide some applications of this generalization.
+An Atsuji space, which is more general than compact spaces, has the property that each continuous function on it is uniformly continuous.
+A metric space $X$ is said to be an Atsuji space if the set of limit points $X'$ is compact in $X$ and for each $\epsilon>0$, the complement of the set $N_\epsilon (X') :=\bigcup\limits_{x\in X'}B(x,\epsilon)$ in $X$ is uniformly discrete, where $B(x,\epsilon)$ denotes the open ball centered at $x$ and with radius $\epsilon$.
+For a metric space, the property of being an Atsuji space lies in between the compactness and the completeness.
+A detailed study on Atsuji spaces can be found in \cite{tj07}.

+This article presents various results on nonempty intersection of decreasing sequence of nonempty closed bounded subsets in metric spaces and in Atsuji spaces using Hausdorff distance $H(A, B)$ and the functional $\hat d$, defined as $\hat d(A) = \sup\limits_{x\in A} d(x, X\setminus A)$, where $A, B$ are subsets of a metric space $X$.
+These obtained results are also compared with the Cantor's intersection theorem.

 The article is organized as follows.
 Some preliminary results, needed for the rest part of the article, are discussed in Section \ref{Pre}.
-In Section \ref{Ind_Map}, we consider a map $\mathcal T$ from the power set of a metric space $X$ to the power set of another metric space $Y$, which is induced by a given map $T$ from $X$ to $Y$; and several characterizations of this induced map are discussed.
-Section \ref{nip} provides a generalization of Cantor's Intersection Theorem.
-Here we deal with a decreasing sequence $\{K_n\}$ of nonempty, closed, bounded subsets of a metric space $X$ for which the Hausdorff distance $H_n:=H(K_n,K_{n+1})\to 0$ and we achieve a nonempty intersection property, which partially generalizes the Cantor's theorem.
-Using the obtained nonempty intersection property and the considered induced map $\mathcal T$, in Section \ref{cnvrsofHnrksn} we present some applications including a proof of the converse of Henrikson's result.

-\section{PRELIMINARIES}
+In Section \ref{nip} and Section \ref{hat(dn)to0}, we consider decreasing sequence $\{K_n\}$ of nonempty closed bounded subsets of a metric space $X$ and discuss their nonempty intersection results in the cases for which the Hausdorff distance $H_n:=H(K_n,K_{n+1})\to 0$ and $\hat d(K_n):=\sup\limits_{x\in K_n}d(x,X\setminus K_n)\to 0$, respectively.

+\section{Preliminaries}